doobwa/MCMC.jl/README.md

 The slice sampling code is due to Radford Neal, obtained [here](http://www.cs.toronto.edu/~radford/software-online.html).

 ## TODO
-Before adding in HMC, it might be nice to use Julia's Type system to allow for the presence or absence of a gradient for the function of interest.
+* Before adding in HMC, it might be nice to use Julia's Type system to allow for the presence or absence of a gradient for the function of interest.
+* Use the previous value of `g(x)` so that we do fewer evaluations of `g`